archi-contribs/database-plugin/v2/README.md

 * Export and import models to a relational database (PostGreSQL, MySQL, Oracle and SQLite drivers are included)
 * Version the models (keep an history on the model versions and allow to retrieve a former version)
 * Version models components (keep an history on the components versions and allow to retrieve a former version)
-* Share components between models
+* Share elements, relationships and views between models
+* Update itself when a new release is available on GitHub
+* Automatically create the database tables it needs

 ## Installation instructions :
 * download the **org.archicontribs.database_v2.0.0.alpha1.jar** file to the Archi **plugins** folder